A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Numerical Experiments

 \section{Numerical Experiments}

 All experiments are conducted using MATLAB R2023a on a desktop equipped with an 11th Generation Intel\textsuperscript{\textregistered} Core\textsuperscript{\texttrademark} i7-11700F CPU and DDR4 2$\times$32GB 3600MHz memory.
-For all subsequent tests, we use synthetic data generated as described in \Cref{sec:framework}.
+Except for the real-data experiment in \Cref{sec:real_data_experiment}, we use synthetic data generated as described in \Cref{sec:framework}.
+Data and code will be made available after the manuscript is accepted.

-In \Cref{sec:underlying_dynamics_recovery_experiment}, we present numerical results for learning the underlying dynamics from both the unbiased trajectory data and the censored trajectory data. \Cref{thm:error_bound} suggests that, within the proposed PDE framework, the error in evaluating the value function can be effectively managed by achieving accurate recovery of the coefficients.
+In \Cref{sec:underlying_dynamics_recovery_experiment}, we present numerical results for learning the underlying dynamics from both unbiased and censored trajectory data. \Cref{thm:error_bound} suggests that, within the proposed PDE framework, the error in evaluating the value function can be effectively managed by achieving accurate recovery of the coefficients.
 This result is further validated through the numerical experiments presented in \Cref{sec:policy_evaluation_experiment}.